Akash-Kolekar/Akash-Kolekar/README.md

 - 👋 Hi, I’m @Akash-Kolekar
 - 👀 I’m interested in Technology, Software devoplment, DevOps
 - 🌱 I’m currently learning Kubernetes
-- 💞️ I’m looking to collaborate on new stuff, new projrcts
+- 💞️ I’m looking to collaborate on new stuff, new projects
 - 📫 How to reach me You can email me on akashkolekar2003@gmail.com

 <!---